stuartcrobinson/unique-window-colors/README.md

 When you open a folder in a new VSCode window, this extension picks some colors based on a hash of that folder's name.

 Those colors are then saved in `.vscode/settings.json`.
-You might want to add .vscode to .gitignore.
+You might want to add `.vscode` to `.gitignore`.

 If you don't like the colors picked by this extension, you can change them in `.vscode/settings.json`.
 They don't get overwritten, so you have to either manually delete them, or select `revert` in the extension `Window Colors: Theme` settings and reload first in order to switch between `light` and `dark`.